upenn-nets-2120/Pennstagram-Project/READMEPROJECT.md

 -

 ## Code Declaration
-I/We declare that all the code submitted in this repository was written by the members listed above, except where specified in the source files themselves.
+We declare that all the code submitted in this repository was written by the members listed above, except where specified in the source files themselves or reused from past homeworks.

 ## Build and Run Instructions